hahakhkim/WLQ/README.md

 # Wasserstein_Minimax_LQR
-Experiment &amp; Visualization of Minimax Linear Quadratic Regulator with the Wasserstein Metric
+Experiment &amp; Visualization of Minimax Linear Quadratic Regulator using the Wasserstein Metric

 ### Usage
+The experimental results in the paper can be reproduced by running:
 ```
 python main.py
 ```